Raymond F. Gates, Jr. Scholarship Program

 Applicants Can Apply for ONE Category

 Connecticut Association of REALTORS® Foundation is proud to once again provide two categories of Raymond F. Gates, Jr. Memorial Scholarships.
 The first category is based primarily on "Academic Excellence" (academic factors).
-The second category is based on "Scholastic Achievement" (academic performance) along with extracurricular considerations (i.e. volunteer work, civic activity, etc.).
-This second category also requires an applicant to submit a short essay.
+The second category is based on "Scholastic Achievement" (academic performance) along with a short essay requirement.
+Extracurricular/volunteer activities will also be considered.

 In order to help you decide which category is appropriate for you, the following are suggested guidelines: